lecode-official/gphoto2-dotnet/README.md

 ```

 There are a few prerequisites for building gPhoto2.NET on Linux.
 You'll need Mono as well as gPhoto2 in order for gPhoto2.NET to compile and
 properly function.
-If you do not want the latest version of either of them, then you can install them via apt-get.
+If you do not want the latest version of either of them, then you can install them via `apt-get`.
 Since gPhoto2.NET uses some
-advanced features you'll probably need the mono-complete package.
+advanced features you'll probably need the `mono-complete` package.

 ```bash
 sudo apt-get install mono-complete